boltops-tools/lono/docs/_docs/dry.md

 gem "vpc", git: "git@github.com:boltopspro/vpc"
 ```

 Interestingly, this means the blueprints folder could be empty.
-You can just use pre-built blueprints.
+You can just use pre-built blueprint gems.
 [BoltOps Pro blueprints](https://github.com/boltopspro-docs) are actually gems.
 All you have to do is configure them.

 Learn more: [Blueprint docs]({% link _docs/core/blueprints.md %}).

 ## Summary

-With this structure, it DRYs up your code by allowing you to reuse the same CloudFormation templates in different projects.
+With this structure, it DRYs up your code by allowing you to reuse the same CloudFormation templates.
 You simply:

 1. Configure
 2. Deploy